TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 (Subsec:LinSystems:Elimination)=

-## Solving a Linear System by Elimination
+## Solving a linear system by elimination

 We start with an example of three equations in three unknowns.